Jump to: Central London | North London | South London | East London | West London

 Cambridge Heath - Unit 1, Canal Place, 1-3 Sheep Ln, London E8 4QS

-Co-owners Ben Keane and Angela Chan are obsessed by viennoiserie, the croissant in particular.
+Co-owners Ben Keane and Angela Chan are obsessed with viennoiserie, the croissant in particular.
 Having spent the company’s formative years supplying the city’s restaurants and cafes, they then took on their own canalside space just off Broadway Market.
 The cercle is their take on the viral supreme croissant and is well worth looking out for.

 Follow on Instagram: @yeastbakery